×

 What Are Orthodontic Braces?

-Braces are a common orthodontic option used to straighten teeth for people who have crooked teeth or a misaligned bite.
+Braces are used to straighten teeth for people who have crooked teeth or a misaligned bite.
 They apply gentle pressure to the teeth on a continuous basis, which will eventually shift them into a more even alignment.

-Orthodontic courses go beyond basic dental training and have a more specific focus.
+Orthodontic specialist training goes beyond basic dental training and have a more specific focus.
 They are specifically trained so that they can very accurately predict how teeth will move.
-This is not taught at dental school and you are therefore more likely to get the result you want in the shortest period of time.

 Preparing for Braces

 When you meet with the Orthodontist, he/she will ask you questions about your health and perform a clinical exam.
-The orthodontist will likely order a series of X-rays of your mouth, along with photographs and an impression that will be used to create a model of your teeth.
-Once he/she has all the relevant information, the Orthodontist will prescribe a plan of treatment best suited for your particular situation.
+The orthodontist will likely order a series of X-rays of your mouth, take photographs and create a 3D model of your teeth.
+Once he/she has all the relevant information, the orthodontist will prescribe a plan of treatment best suited for your particular situation.

 Different types of Braces: